- When are your fellowship deadlines?

 - How do studio visits/manuscript critiques work?

-- Can I buy out of my work exchange?
+- Can I buy out of my community service exchange assignment?

 - Am I eligible for a fellowship?